Easy Campfire Potatoes

 Now they will take some time to cook but this can also vary.
 Count with 25-40 minutes.
 To check if the campfire potatoes are done, simply open one (be careful as the steam is HOT) and have a look.

-I personally like when all the juices have evaporated and the potatoes have some crust on them so when I see that there is still some juice left, I leave them cook for longer.
+I personally like when all the juices have evaporated and the potatoes have some crust on them so when I see that there is still some juice left, I leave them to cook for longer.

 Steps How to Make Campfire Potatoes - Cover with Foil